GAM-team/GAM/wiki/Meta-Commands-and-File-Redirection.md

   - Print the variable values for the selected section
   - Values are determined in this order: Selected section, DEFAULT section, Program default

+If you enter `gam select <SectionName>` and nothing else on the command line, it will be treated as if you entered: `gam select <SectionName> save`

 ### Display sections
 Display all of the sections in gam.cfg and mark the currently selected section with a *.
 ```